-Gillette · SPJD Series (Stationary Diesel - John Deere)
+Gillette · SPJD Series (Industrial Diesel - John Deere)

 Gillette SPJD-600

 60 kW stationary diesel standby generator with John Deere engine.
-Made-in-USA commercial diesel alternative with DSE controller and Stamford alternator.
+Made-in-USA commercial diesel unit with DSE controller and Stamford or Marathon alternator.

-The Gillette SPJD-600 is a 60-kilowatt stationary diesel standby generator built on John Deere's proven 4.5L turbocharged inline-4 platform.
-Like all Gillette units, it combines name-brand components (John Deere engine, Stamford alternator, DSE 7420 controller) assembled and factory load-tested in the USA.
+The Gillette SPJD-600 is a 60-kilowatt stationary diesel standby generator built on John Deere's 4.5L turbocharged inline-4 platform.
+Like all Gillette units, it combines name-brand components (John Deere engine, Stamford or Marathon alternator, DSE 7420 MKII controller) assembled and factory load-tested in the USA.

 At 60 kW diesel, this serves smaller commercial applications where natural gas is unavailable or where diesel is required by code: telecom sites, pump stations, remote municipal infrastructure, and small commercial buildings without gas service.